danigrama02/holobotchatbot/README.txt

-Url pentru training :
+Training url :

 http://127.0.0.1:8000/train/

-Cu request :
+Request example, it contains a conversation that the bot will remember :

 {